-Another highly paying white collar profession is Business Executive position.
-Business executives are highly ranked professionals at their organizations.
-They work with other leadership to set business goals, objectives, strategies and policies that will serve the organization’s mission.
+Another highly paid white collar profession is Business Executive position.
+Business executives are highly-ranked professionals in their organizations.
+They work with other leaders to set business goals, objectives, strategies and policies that will serve the organization’s mission.

-A white collar businesses executive is a high-ranking leader responsible for executing a business operation, although the exact responsibility of the role varies depending on the nature of organization.
-Executives run businesses, companies or government agencies in leading role.
+A white collar business executive is a high-ranking leader responsible for executing a business operation, although the exact responsibility of the role varies depending on the nature of the organization.
+Executives run businesses, companies or government agencies in the leading role.
 They create long-term plans and short-term strategies to help their organizations grow more.

 - Education Required: Minimum of Bachelor’s degree in business administration